 Mark Adams was born in Fort Plain, New York in 1925 and died in San Francisco in 2006.
 He attended the Hans Hofmann School of Fine Arts in New York City in 1945 after studying for two years at Syracuse University.
 He spent the next few years traveling between New York and California before he settled in the San Francisco Bay Area in 1952.
 Adams married fellow artist Beth Van Hoesen in 1953, and completed a four-month apprenticeship in Aubusson tapestry with the acclaimed Jean Lurçart in Saint-Céré, France in 1955.
 After returning to the Bay Area, he and Van Hoesen settled in a 1909 Noe Valley firehouse, which the couple had converted into living and studio space in 1959.
+The San Jose Museum of Quilts and Textiles recently organized the first retrospective of Adams' tapestries.
 Adams taught at such institutions as the University of California, Davis, the San Francisco Art Institute, and the Arrowmount School in Tennessee.
 He completed numerous commissioned tapestries and stained glass windows including a thirty-foot long tapestry for the Weyerhaeuser Co. headquarters in Tacoma, Washington and stained glass windows for Grace Cathedral and Temple Emanu-El in San Francisco.
 Adams' works are included in the permanent collections of the San Francisco Museum of Modern Art, the de Young Museum, the Dallas Museum of Art, as well as in numerous other institutions.

-For further information and photographs, please contact Ellen Mahoney at 415.781.4629 or ellen@berggruen.com.
+For further information and photographs, please contact Tatem Read at 415.781.4629 or tatem@berggruen.com.